 - Temperance, Farnham Funeral Home Records 1921 – 2006

 - Temperance, Karcher (Cioroch) Funeral Home Records 1969 – 1981

 - Wayland, Archer-Hampel Funeral Home, Archer-Hampel Funeral Records

-For other Free Michigan Links, click on the category of interest:
+For all Free Michigan Links, click on the category of interest:

 Probate and Wills